charlzyx/fireformily/src/components/Linkage/index.md

  * title: Cascader like
  */
 import React, { useEffect, useState } from 'react';
-import { Linkage } from 'fireformily-v5'
+import { Linkage } from 'fireformily'
 import { loadData } from './demos/mock'

 export default () => {